solo-io/solo-cop/blogs/workspaces/README.md

     - name: 'istio-ingress'
 ```

 * Eastwest Gateways - Istio eastwest gateways are required for multi cluster routing within Gloo Mesh.
 These gateways just need to exist in a workspace to enable multi cluster routing for all workspaces.
-It is recommended to have a workspace
+It is recommended to have a workspace for internal Gloo Mesh resources like the gloo-mesh-addons (see below).
+Typically these gateways are the responsibility of the DevOps team so it does make sense that they could also be a part of the ops-team workspaces as well.

 ```yaml
 apiVersion: admin.gloo.solo.io/v2